Mary Poppins (book series): Original and revised versions of the "Bad Tuesday" chapter

 Mary Poppins contained a version of the chapter "Bad Tuesday" in which Mary and the children use a compass to visit places all over the world in a remarkably short period of time.
-The original story in the 1934 edition contained a variety of cultural and ethnic types of Chinese, Native Alaskan or Inuit, sub-Saharan Africans, and Native Americans.
+The original story in the 1934 edition contained a variety of cultural and ethnic stereotypes of Chinese, Native Alaskan or Inuit, sub-Saharan Africans, and Native Americans.
 Travers responded to criticism by revising the chapter twice.
 A 1967 revision removed offensive words and stereotypical descriptions and dialogue, but kept the plot of visiting foreign people, and retained drawings of ethnic stereotypes standing at the compass-points.
 In 1981 a second revision replaced people with animals; original illustrator Mary Shepard altered the four compass points in the accompanying drawing to show a polar bear at the north, a macaw at the south, a panda at the east, and a dolphin at the west.
 Mary Poppins had been banned from circulation in the San Francisco Public Library system in 1980 due to the negative stereotyping.
 The 1981 revised version was included in BBC Radio 4's 2004 adaptation of Mary Poppins starring Juliet Stevenson.

 Mary Poppins Comes Back, published 1935

 Nothing has been right since Mary Poppins left Number Seventeen Cherry Tree Lane.
 One day, when Mrs. Banks sends the children out to the park, Michael flies his kite up into the clouds.
 Everyone is surprised, when Michael reels his kite in, to find that Mary Poppins is at the end of the string.
 She takes charge of the children once again (though she'll only stay "'til the chain of her locket breaks").
 This time, Jane and Michael meet the fearsome Miss Andrew, experience an upside-down tea party, and visit a circus in the sky.

-In the chapter "The New One" a girl, Annabel, is born into the Banks family, and concludes the family of now five children; three daughters and two sons.
+In the chapter "The New One" a girl, Annabel, is born into the Banks family, and concludes the family of now five children: three daughters and two sons.
 As in Mary Poppins, Mary leaves at the end (via an enchanted merry-go-round, throwing her locket towards the children as she disappears), but this time with a "return ticket, just in case" she needs to return.